AECOstore/tabs-module/README.md

 A module for hosting extension modules in a tab-like fashion.

 # Mifesto: Tabs Module
 This is a micro-frontend "organisational" module that allows to host other micro-frontend modules in a tab-like fashion. the module does not expose any GUI of its own, but only provides a framework for other modules to render into.
 The below image shows a Tabs Component that hosts a [Query Module](https://github.com/AECOstore/query-module) and a [Damage Module](https://github.com/AECOstore/damage-module).
+Modules may expose an icon that allows the Tabs Module to visualise them in a lint.

 ![Tabs module UI](public/module.png)